RUBi-ZA/pyMODE-TASK/README.md

 For more detailed documentation on installation and usage of the tool suite please see our [ReadTheDocs](http://pymode-task.readthedocs.io/en/latest/index.html) site

+## Contributing to the project

+Questions and issues can be posted to the [issue tracker](https://github.com/RUBi-ZA/pyMODE-TASK/issues).

+Pull requests are welcome and will be reviewed however a guarentee can not me made as to your request being accepted.

+The documentation is hosted by [ReadTheDocs](https://readthedocs.org/) and makes use of reStructuredText for markdown with Latex for mathematical equasions.
+See [here](https://docs.readthedocs.io/en/latest/getting_started.html) for a more detailed guideline on creating documentation for ReadTheDocs.

 ### TODO list:
 - [X] Fully functional and ready to install plugin.
 - [X] Resize/adjust NMA tab.